kisaacs/benchmark_charting/Use_case_scenarios.md

 ### Some Step by Step process

+Scenario 0
+1. Use inline parameters
+2. Import different program (what’s performance is needed to measure)
+3. Comment in/out related portion
+4. Calculate required measured values
+5. Plot using any plotter library (matplotlib, plotly, etc.)

 Scenario 1
 1. Use inline parameters
 2. Import different program (what’s performance is needed to measure)